 Chai Tea Latte

-- Add the tea bags and simmer for another 5 minutes.2 tea bags
+- Add 2 Tea bags and simmer for another 5 minutes.

-- Using a tea strainer or a fine mesh sieve, strain the tea in to cups or glasses.
-Fill with hot milk and stir in the honey.250 ml milk, 2 tablespoon honey
+- Using a tea strainer or a fine mesh sieve, strain the tea into cups or glasses.
+Fill with the hot milk and stir in 2 tablespoon Honey.

 - A chai latte is a perfect blend of spices, but the perfect blend will depend on the individual.
 Experiment with the balance that you prefer.

 - You can make a much easier version of this by using a chai tea bag and skipping the extra spices.
 But we like adding them all ourself and using a regular tea bag.

 - A milk frother will make this so much easier, however if you don't have one then you can whisk the milk by hand.

 - Make this vegan by using cashew, almond or coconut milk and sweetening it with granulated sugar or maple syrup.

 - You can batch make the black tea blend and keep it in the fridge for up to 5 days and then heat it and froth the milk fresh each time.

 The nutritional information provided is approximate and is calculated using online tools.
 Information can vary depending on various factors, but we have endeavoured to be as accurate as possible.